What is the Adverse Action Process and why is it important?

 The EEOC refers to three primary criteria when reviewing an applicant’s criminal record:

--The passage of time since the offense and or/or completion of sentence; and
+• The passage of time since the offense and/or completion of sentence; and

 The EEOC also encourages the consideration of other factors, including:

-The cities of New York and Los Angeles require Individualized Assessments, DOCUMENTED, as an element of the hiring process, BEFORE taking Adverse Action.
+New York and Los Angeles, CA, require documented Individualized Assessments as an element of the hiring process BEFORE taking Adverse Action.
 Unlike the Adverse Action Process required under the FCRA, the requirement of Individualized Assessments stems from federal, state, and municipal fair hiring laws.

 0 out of 0 found this helpful